-Published by The Translate Iowa Project, a student organization at the University of Iowa dedicated to undergraduate translation in all its forms: literary, environmentally, and culturally, Boundless is a partnership between the Division of World Languages and Cultures and the Magid Center.
+Published by the Translate Iowa Project, a student organization at the University of Iowa dedicated to undergraduate translation in all its forms: literary, environmentally, and culturally, Boundless is a partnership between the Division of World Languages, Literatures, and Cultures and the Magid Center for Writing.

 The University of Iowa's original undergraduate literary review, earthwords strives to showcase the creative works of UI undergraduates in literature and the arts while providing students with the educational experience of producing a literary magazine.

-Fools Magazine is a student-run arts & culture magazine in Iowa City that is a partnership between the School of Journalism and Mass Communication and the Magid Center.
+Fools Magazine is a student-run arts and culture magazine in Iowa City that is a partnership between the School of Journalism and Mass Communication and the Magid Center for Writing.

-Created by and for students, Ink Lit Mag is an undergraduate literary review housed in the Magid Center, dedicated to showcasing the works of first year students and alumni of the Iowa Writer's Living-Learning Community.
+Created by and for students, Ink Lit Mag is an undergraduate literary review housed in the Magid Center for Writing, dedicated to showcasing the works of first year students and alumni of the Iowa Writer's Living-Learning Community.

 The Iowa Chapbook Prize is dedicated to capturing emerging literary voices among undergraduates currently enrolled in colleges or universities in the state of Iowa.